- Home

 2. Mini chicken fajitas

-If you love fajitas, then these bitesize versions made with chipotle chicken from BBC Good Food could become a firm favourite.
+If you love fajitas, these bite-sized versions made with chipotle chicken from BBC Good Food could become a firm favourite.

-Each fajita contains 3g of protein, 2g of fat, and just 1g of sugar; making this a low-calorie, high-protein snack that’ll keep you full for longer.
-You can also freeze these, so you can enjoy them whenever suits you.
+Each fajita contains 3g of protein, 2g of fat, and just 1g of sugar, making this a high-protein snack that’ll keep you full for longer.
+They’re also freezeable, so you can enjoy them whenever it suits you.

-If you’d prefer a veggie option, you might like these veggie tortilla roll ups from Culinary Hill.
+If you’d prefer a no-meat option, you might like these veggie tortilla roll-ups from Culinary Hill.

 3. Homemade flapjacks